header 1200

 Arizona has one list of voters who can vote on all races, and a much smaller list of "federal only" voters who have registered on the federal form and have not yet shown documentation of citizenship.
 Being on the "federal only" list does not mean these voters are not US citizens; it means they have not yet shown documentary proof of their citizenship.
 Keeping two lists, and ensuring that a voter receives the right ballot, is a major challenge that requires having staffing to implement it.
 A different ballot is prepared for "federal only" voters in each of Arizona's nine congressional districts.

-Summary of Federal Case rulings that state attempts to over-rule federal voting rights laws are illegal
+Five Federal Court rulings that found state attempts to over-rule federal voting rights laws are illegal

-Finally, states must accept the federal form without requiring registrants to submit any information beyond what the form (and any approved state-specific instructions) requires.
+Finally, states must accept the federal voter registration form without requiring registrants to submit any information beyond what the form (and any approved state-specific instructions) requires.

 In this case, a federal court held that a Kansas law requiring individuals to submit documentary proof of citizenship when using a federal voter registration form violated the NVRA.
 The court held that the NVRA requires states to make a version of a federal voter registration form available during the driver’s license application process.
 The NVRA says that the form provided with a driver’s license application must require “only the minimum amount of information necessary to” enable the state to determine a voter’s eligibility.
 The NVRA already required registrants to attest to their citizenship under penalty of perjury on the federal form.
 This met the “minimum amount of information” requirement and the court ruled that Kansas’s law requiring additional documentary proof of citizenship went too far.